ishansingh24/LLd-patterns/README.md

    - **Purpose**: Provides an interface for creating objects without specifying the exact class of object that will be created.
    - **Example**: Creating different types of vehicles (e.g., Car, Bike) through a factory method.

+5. **Builder Pattern**
+   - **Purpose**: Constructs a complex object step-by-step, allowing for different representations of the same type of object.
+   - **Example**: Building a custom computer with various components (CPU, GPU, RAM, etc.).

+6. **Abstract Factory Pattern**
+   - **Purpose**: Provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+   - **Example**: Creating UI elements (buttons, checkboxes) for different operating systems (Windows, macOS).

 (You can add more patterns and examples as needed.)

 ## Project Structure